AdrianKriger/osm_LoD1_3DCityModel/docs/docs/triangulation.md

 ### Spikes

 An additional quality check is for a spike or two.
-Generally if you trace this to its root *---and open in an [osm editor](https://wiki.openstreetmap.org/wiki/Editors)---* you'll discover buildings crossing each other ~ Fig.2.
+Generally the root of this challenge are buildings crossing each other ~ Fig.2.
 The [constrained Delaunay triangulation](https://rufat.be/triangle/definitions.html) knows there are lines (walls) and expects a vertex where they intersect.
 There is none and the result is a spike.
-Drop a [node](https://wiki.openstreetmap.org/wiki/Node) to correct the topology. *We are transforming volunteered public data into a value-added product.
+Open an [osm editor](https://wiki.openstreetmap.org/wiki/Editors) and correct the topology please. *We are transforming volunteered public data into a value-added product.
 Alchemy is a process.
 Please be patient.*

 <p align="center">
   <img src="{{site.baseurl | prepend: site.url}}/img/sp01.png" alt="alt text" width="350" height="250">  <img src="{{site.baseurl | prepend: site.url}}/img/sp02.png" alt="alt text" width="350" height="250">